-Pristine angiographic appearance, reviewed and reported by independent core labs, coupled with NO report of death or stent thrombosis in any Svelte DES study, demonstrate the exceptional safety and efficacy of the Svelte DES.
+Pristine angiographic appearance, reviewed and reported by independent core labs, coupled with NO report of death or stent thrombosis in any European Svelte DES study, demonstrate the exceptional safety and efficacy of the Svelte DES.

 The clinical benefits of direct stenting are well known.
 So too is its ability to streamline procedures and provide cost containment.